adaa-polsl/RuleKit/README.md

 ## 1.4.
 Example

 Here we present how to prepare the XML experiment file for an example classification analysis.
 The investigated dataset named *deals* concerns a problem of predicting whether a person making a purchase will be a future customer.
-The entire dataset in is split in train and test parts and can be found [here](data/deals).
+The entire dataset is split in train and test parts and can be found [here](data/deals).

 Let the user be interested in two parameter sets:
 * *mincov = 5* with *RSS* measure used for growing, pruning, and voting,